 Jonathan Franzen's first novel, The Twenty-Seventh City (1988), was a reimagination of his hometown, St. Louis, through the eyes of conspirators and terrorists from southern Asia.
 His second novel, Strong Motion (1992), was a thriller-cum-love-story set in the student slums of Boston.
 Both books displayed Franzen's ability to connect the personal and the political, the emotional and the social, in compelling and richly textured narratives.

 Born in Western Springs, Illinois, in 1959, Jonathan Franzen grew up in Webster Groves, Missouri, a suburb of St. Louis.
 After graduating from Swarthmore College in 1981 he studied in Berlin as a Fulbright scholar and later worked in a seismology lab at Harvard.
 Franzen is also the author of a bestselling collection of essays, How to Be Alone and the memoir The Discomfort Zone.
 He recently published a new English translation of the play Spring Awakening by Frank Wedekind.
 He has written the New York chapter of Matt Weiland and Sean Wilsey's 2008 collection State by State: A Panoramic Portrait of America, inspired by the state guides written for the WPA in the 1930s.
 His short stories and his essays, including political journalism, have most recently appeared in The New Yorker, The Best American Essays, The New York Times, and The Guardian.
 A collection of his nonfiction, Farther Away, appeared in 2012.
 He also wrote The Kraus Project, in which he translates and annotates essays by the satirist Karl Kraus.
 Jonathan Franzen is executive producer of a new documentary, Emptying the Skies, about the secret struggle to save the songbirds.
 The film is based on his New Yorker essay of the same name.
 His most recent novel, Purity, became an immediate bestseller and was named one of the New York Times 100 Notable Books of 2015.
-His next book will be essays and is titled The End of the End of the Earth (November 2018, Farrar, Straus and Giroux).
+His new book of essays is The End of the End of the Earth.